+You tried many link building strategies and found them either too expensive or ineffective.
+Building quality backlinks is a complex task when no one knows who you are.
 Many marketers believe that to build the number of backlinks that can boost website traffic requires a celebrity status.
-I thought too until I stumbled upon HARO.
+I thought so too until I stumbled upon HARO.

 What is HARO?